FITASC is an acronym of the French Fédération Internationale de Tir aux Armes Sportives de Chasse. Here's what you need to know.

 - You must stand in the one metre circle (or square) to shoot.

 - Your ready position must be with the heel of the stock touching the body not less than 25cm from the top of the shoulders.

 - You cannot mount the gun until the target is visible.

 - The release of the clay can be delayed for up to three seconds after the shooter calls for it.

 - Always pick up your cartridge cases and put them in the bin provided.

-Why you should try FITASC clay pigeon shooting
+Should you try FITASC clay pigeon shooting?

 - FITASC is a great discipline because, bang for bang, you get to shoot a wider range of targets per 100 shots.
 (If you were shooting 100 English sporting targets, for instance, you’d probably only get to tackle around 20 or so different angles and speeds.
 In FITASC, however, you’d usually expect to shoot this amount on just one 25-bird layout).